Saigon Notre-Dame Cathedral

 Location & History

-Ask any local people about the location of the city’s center or its symbol, the answer would definitely be Ben Thanh Market or Saigon Notre Dame Cathedral (officially Basilica of Our Lady of The Immaculate Conception).
+Ask any local about the center of Ho Chi Minh City, and you'll likely hear about Ben Thanh Market or the iconic Saigon Notre Dame Cathedral (officially the Basilica of Our Lady of The Immaculate Conception).

-Saigon Notre Dame Catheral is a must-visit attraction, not only by its importance but also by its obvious presence as you set foot in Ho Chi Minh City.
+Saigon Notre Dame Cathedral is a must-visit attraction, not just for its historical significance, but also for its commanding presence when you arrive in the city.

 Photo: citypassguide.com

-The Cathedral is the mother church of the Archdiocese of Saigon, and is where the chair of the Archbishop of Saigon, who has a strong influence on the religious life of Catholic adherents in the south of Vietnam, is located.
-Since it is located right next to the Saigon Central Post Office, it is recommended that you visit these two attractions and the nearby Independence Palace at the same time.
+The Cathedral serves as the mother church of the Archdiocese of Saigon and is the seat of the Archbishop, whose influence on the Catholic community in southern Vietnam is considerable.
+It is conveniently located next to the Saigon Central Post Office, making it an excellent opportunity to visit these twin attractions along with the nearby Independence Palace.

-Outside the main building lies a small garden that has the statue of Mary - Queen of Peace.
-This statue, which is made from marble, was completed by the Italian Sculptor G. Ciocchetti in 1959.
-Please note that the church is undergoing a major restoration and entries outside of mass times are not allowed.
+In front of the main building, a small garden features the statue of Mary - Queen of Peace, sculpted from marble by Italian artist G. Ciocchetti and unveiled in 1959.
+Please note that the Cathedral is currently undergoing significant restoration, and entry outside of mass times is restricted.

 Photo by @NghiaDuong

-The cathedral’s address is No. 1 Cong truong Cong xa Paris St., right at the intersection of Pham Ngoc Thach St, Le Duan St and Cong xa Paris St.
+The cathedral is located at No. 1 Cong truong Cong xa Paris St., positioned at the intersection of Pham Ngoc Thach St, Le Duan St, and Cong xa Paris St.

 Photo by @Thanh Hoang Cong